 Ace the Himalaya believes in sustainability and responsible tourism practices to create a positive impact on environment, team members, clients and community.
 We understand that if we take care of our trekking leaders and porters, they will take care of our clients.
 Above all, being a responsible tour operator, we want to create the best working conditions for our trekking staff so that they will look after our clients helping them to get the most out of the trip.

-We've all heard the stories of porters left on the mountainside or freezing outside tents while travellers revel inside.
-At Ace the Himalaya we really treat our guides and porters fairly.
-We appreciate the hard work our guides and porters perform, without them no trip would be possible.
-Therefore we treat and obey the following Guide and Porter Policy to ensure the working conditions of our guides and porters are of a humane and fair standard.
-We continue to strive towards eliminating avoidable illness, injury and death.
+Oftentimes, we’ve heard the stories of porters left on the mountainside or freezing outside tents while travelers revel inside.
+At Ace the Himalaya, we treat and implement the following Guide and Porter Policy to ensure the working conditions of our trekking guides and porters are of a humane and fair standard.
 Here’s a quick run-through of our company’s policy in this regard:

-Solidarity: We are the life member of the Porters’ Progress Nepal, an organization that oversees the welfare of porters and guides.
+Solidarity: We are a life member of the Porters’ Progress Nepal, an organization that oversees the welfare of porters and guides.